timescale/docs/tutorials/financial-tick-data/ingest-real-time-websocket-data.md

 <Collapsible heading="Query the data">

 To look at OHLCV values, the most effective way is to create a continuous aggregate.
-Create a continuous aggregate to aggregate data for each hour.
-You then set the aggregate to refresh every hour, and to aggregate the last two hours' worth of data.
+You can create a continuous aggregate to aggregate data for each hour, then set the aggregate to refresh every hour, and aggregate the last two hours' worth of data.

 <Procedure>